Helping leaders at all levels to become more agile, from team members to executives. Agile Kata complements what you already have.

 The delivery content is a combination of slides, flip charts, and exercises.
 The focus is more on flip charts and exercises.
 The approach is a combination of experiential training and Training From The Back of The Room, regardless of the training course, while sticking to the Scrum.org learning objectives.

-The location is not 100% confirmed, it is an approximate location.
-The location cannot be finally booked until final numbers are known.
+The location is not 100% confirmed; it is an approximate location.
+The location cannot be finally booked until the final numbers are known.

-Let's err on the side of caution to cover all eventualities.
 Please only book travel one week in advance and use low-commitment accommodation bookings that allow cancellation 24 hours in advance without charges.
-Most accommodation booking websites allow 24-hour cancellation in advance, please select that option.
+Most accommodation booking websites allow 24-hour cancellation in advance; please select that option.
 Please book travel at the last responsible moment (one week to go, confirming with John Coleman at firstname.lastname@example.org).
-For example, for flights, consider using low-cost booking services such as Skyscanner or Kayak.

 Payment, fees & cancellation